Disabled parking permit: England and Wales

 In London, the volume of traffic has led to restrictions upon the national scheme in some areas with local colour schemes used to restrict standard concessions to local residents, for example the permits are green in Camden, white in Westminster, purple in Kensington and Chelsea, and red in the City of London.
 In these cities and boroughs special rules and parking spaces are provided for Blue Badge holders.

 Similar local schemes operate in other large towns or cities in the UK, for example Norwich operates a 'green badge scheme'.

 Northern Ireland

 The standard scheme only generally applies to on-street parking and is outlined on the Roads Service Northern Ireland website.
 A "White Badge" is required for access to Pedestrian Zones.

 Scotland

 In Scotland, a local authority Parking Attendant (in addition to police and traffic wardens) has the power to inspect a Blue Badge; failure to allow this inspection is an offence.
 There are also proposals to extend the issue of badges to small children and a wider range of (temporarily or permanently) disabled people.

+The Disabled Persons' Parking Places (Scotland) Act 2009 gives local councils the power to create a traffic regulation which would make it an offence to not display a blue badge in a disabled parking bay.

+The Disabled Persons' Parking Badges (Scotland) Act 2014 gave additional powers to the police and local authorities to seize blue badges if they were being misused.

 Oceania

 Australia

 In Australia, disabled parking permits are provided under the Australian Disability Parking Scheme, which was established in September 2010 to harmonise disability permits across Australia.
 Disabled parking permits are applied for through state and territory organisations, and rules for eligibility differ among jurisdictions.
 If someone else parks in a disabled zone, they will be fined by either police or the council.
+The application process for a disability parking permit typically involves submitting a medical assessment, proof of identity, and completing the required forms.
+Processing times and associated fees vary by state or territory.